-Violent crime occurs in all parts of Brazil yet they are distributed unequally—both geographically and demographically.
+Homicides and violent crime occur in all parts of Brazil yet they are distributed unequally—both geographically and demographically.
 The states with the highest rates of violent deaths in the country were located in the less developed North and Northeast regions.
 Violence in Brazil also disproportionately affects youth and minority groups.
 In January, just days after Bolsonaro’s inauguration, security forces say three rival drug gangs carried out more than 160 attacks in the northeastern city of Fortaleza.
 These attacks were considered in retaliation for a proposal to end the practice of separating gang factions inside Brazil’s prisons.
 Five hundred national guard troops were deployed to the region to quell the violence.
 Northern Brazil has been hit especially hard by violence due to the end of a truce between Brazil’s two most powerful criminal groups, the First Capital Command and Red Command.
 The region is the closest geographic point to transport drugs to Africa and Europe.

-Violence and insecurity are very valid concerns throughout Brazil.
+Homicide and general insecurity are very valid concerns throughout Brazil.
 The 2018 presidential election demonstrated the people’s desperation to address the issue.
 Aline Burni, a political science PhD candidate at Minas Gerais Federal University in Brazil, stated to InSight Crime: “In Brazil, there isn’t a culture of mainstreaming human rights, so the discourse of ‘a good criminal is a dead criminal’ appeals to a lot of people.”
 However, it is far from evident that the existing proposals of Bolsanaro and others will work and they could very well be disastrous.
 Ignacio Cano, a public security researcher at the Rio State University, believes “the real issues are corruption and a lack of efficiency and intelligence in investigations.”